 Thanks for stopping by my Web site.
-Later this year Sprit Rock Review will publish my most recent collection of poems, Limits to the Salutary Effects of Upper Midwestern Melancholy, which won the journal's inaugural chapbook award.
+Split Rock Review has just published my most recent collection of poems, Limits to the Salutary Effects of Upper Midwestern Melancholy, which won the journal's inaugural chapbook award.
 My previous book Vengeful Hymns,was runner-up for the 2010 Society of Midland Authors book of the year award in Poetry - the award was won by Jim Harrison for his book In Search of Small Gods.
 Two poems from Limits to the Salutary Effects of Upper Midwestern Melancholy are available - both in text and as audio files of my reading them - at the link below.

 In 2012 the novelist Brad Meltzer selected my short story “The Dauphin” as winner of National Public Radio’s Three-Minute Fiction contest.
 You can access the story and hear Susan Stamberg reading it on this podcast from Weekend All Things Considered, available at the link below.

 Here's a link to two poems "Playlist" and "Grand Haven, Michigan, Recreates 'A Sunday Afternoon on the Island of La Grand Jatte.'"
 Both poems will appear in my new chapbook.
 A link to order the chapbook is available below the coverage image at left.

 Here is the link to "The Dauphin" on NPR's Three-Minute Fiction.
 Additional thanks to WMUK in Kalamazoo for helping to record my interview for the segment.